spsforks/QB64-Wiki/Windows-Libraries.md

 ## Font Dialog Box

 This dialog box does not return the actual font file name.
-Refer to the [Windows_Libraries#Registered_Fonts](Windows-Libraries#Registered_Fonts) procedure below this one.
+Refer to the [Windows Libraries](Windows-Libraries) procedure below this one.

 ```vb